 Also, we were curious if you could choose between which to use, so Ellen Kutscher of Breville cleared this up by saying: “Joule works only with a WiFi or Bluetooth connection.
 You can cook without WiFi via Joule’s Bluetooth connection, but your phone or tablet needs internet connection while pairing with Joule.”

 Joule App for Android and iPhone

-The Joule app is hands down the best sous vide app available.
+The Joule app is, hands down, the best sous vide app available.
 Good thing, too, since the sous vide machine itself can only be controlled from this app.
-In addition to standard controls for operating your Joule, the smartphone app comes with step by step recipes which are thoroughly detailed.
-Another feature we love is the ability to submit support requests and view the status of them directly from the app.
+In addition to your usual set of controls meant to help you operate your Joule, the free smartphone app comes packed with step by step recipes for scrumptious meals.
+Another feature we love is the ability to submit support requests and view their status directly from the app.

-Inside the Joule app you will also find your cook history and impressive training videos to get you started, including:
+Inside the Joule app you will also find your cooking history and an array of impressive training videos to get you started, including the following:

 - Getting Started with Sous Vide